 Although it may come as a surprise to many, Macaws have expressive eyes.
 The biggest sign to look out for is eye pinning, in which your Macaw increases and decreases the size of their pupils rapidly.
 They will always do this when they feel threatened or are protecting their territory, but they are also known to do this when they are curious or excited too.
 Dilated pupils are usually a sign of a relaxed Macaw, as are partially closed eyes, but pinning may result in a bite!

-You’ve likely noticed your Macaw bobbing and swaying their heads from time to time, and this is usually a good sign.
+You’ve likely noticed your Macaw bobbing and swaying their head from time to time, and this is usually a good sign.
 Baby Macaws will commonly sway their heads to get fed, and adults may do the same with their owners when they’re hungry.
 Most of the time, head bobbing and swaying are signs of contentment and playfulness, but if it’s accompanied by body language like an open beak, forward-craned neck, or open wings, your Macaw is likely warning you to stay away.

 Macaws will ruffle their feathers while preening themselves or when they are wet and are trying to dry their feathers.
 They may also ruffle their feathers when cleaning themselves and even while they are resting and relaxing.
 Raised feathers on the head and neck of your Macaw usually indicate that they are relaxed and want to be petted, but if this is accompanied by an aggressive stance, open beak, and/or clicking or grinding, they are likely feeling threatened and are attempting to appear larger and do not want to be handled.